HRDs being interviewed by journalists

 – Brief CVs of the proposed IT Developers;

-– At least 1 reference of work done for other organisations (preferably for human rights organisations).
+– At least 1 reference of work done for other organizations (preferably for human rights organizations).

 Interested IT Developers shall send an offer before Friday 9 August 2019, 12:00 CET, to recruitment [at] protectioninternaitonal.org (recruitment(at)protectioninternational.org) detailing in the subject title: ‘Proposal for IT Developer– PI – 2019’